nextflow-io/nextflow/docs/example.rst

-.. warning:: Make sure you enclose the ``dataset/*.fa`` parameter value in single-quotation characters, otherwise the BASH environment will expand the ``*`` symbol to the actual file names and the example won't work.
+.. warning:: Make sure you enclose the ``dataset/*.fa`` parameter value in single-quotation characters, otherwise the Bash environment will expand the ``*`` symbol to the actual file names and the example won't work.

 More examples
 -------------